ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 Began and End Dates delimit the range of dates encompassed by the Verbatim Date.
-Unlike Verbatim Date, they are [ISO8601 date](/documentation/dates) values, not an indeterminate character string.
+Unlike Verbatim Date, they are [ISO8601 date]({% link _documentation/dates.markdown %}) values, not an indeterminate character string.
 If the Verbatim Date is a valid date, then both the Began Date and the End Date should be the same as the Verbatim Date.
 If the Verbatim Date is unknown or vague, put the latest possible date in the End Date field